RallyTechServices/filtered-release-burns/filtered-release-burn-charts/README.md

 ![burndown](./images/screenshot2.png "burn down")

+On the burndown chart:
+* The to do line represents the sum of the size of stories related to the feature that have not yet been accepted.
-On the burndown chart, there is an ideal line.
-The ideal line starts at the highest total scope (todo + accepted) and burns to zero on the last day.
+* The ideal line starts at the highest total scope (todo + accepted) and burns to zero on the last day.

 ## Development Notes